jaroslaw-weber/calm-garden-cli/README.md

 Enhance your relaxation and focus with this command-line interface (CLI) application for box breathing.
 Practice this powerful technique while growing a virtual garden, making your stress-reduction journey both enjoyable and rewarding.

+## 🤔 Why CLI?

+- 🔇 Discreet: Practice box breathing right from your terminal without drawing attention.
+- ⏱️ Quick Breaks: Easily take short breathing breaks during work without switching contexts.
+- 🚫 Distraction-Free: No flashy graphics or notifications to disrupt your focus.
+- 🖥️ Always Accessible: If you have access to a terminal, you have access to your breathing exercises.
+- 🛡️ Privacy: Practice self-care without anyone knowing or interrupting you.

 ## 🌟 Features

 - 🕒 Customizable box breathing exercises with adjustable duration